AlgoMaster Logo

 Intuition

-The most straightforward approach: for each element in nums1, search through nums2 to find a match.
-When you find one, add it to the result and mark that element in nums2 as "used" so it doesn't get matched again.
+For each element in nums1, search through nums2 for a match.
+When a match is found, add it to the result and mark that element in nums2 as used so it cannot be matched again.
+Marking matched positions is what enforces the frequency rule: each copy in nums2 can satisfy at most one copy from nums1.

 Algorithm